sajarin/MrRoss/README.md

 ### Testing
 This scraper uses BeautifulSoup v4 and Python 3.5, make sure these are installed on your machine in order to use this script The Makefile for this project includes a command that downloads and installs the dependencies for you.
-Run `` make depend ``` to execute this command.
+Run ```sh make depend ``` to execute this command.
 Make must be installed in order for this to function correctly.

 ```sh